Stephenremmi/Articnews/README.md

     * Open your preferred browser and view the app by opening the link **http://127.0.0.1:5000/**.

 ## Known Bugs
-* cannot redirect to the sources links to the specific links.
+* overlap of scroll features

 ## Versioning
 Articnews version 1.0
 Future releases should have the following features:
-* Ability to search news.
+* Ability to search news
 * Ability to favorite specific articles
 * Pagination.
 * be responsive
+* Bottom screen-Allows user to scroll down the page infinitely